GaoCampbell/GaoCampbell/README.md

 </p>

 * 💻 System engineer specializing in Front-End.
-* 📸 Currently working on my Master D. in [Fintech & MBA](https://imba.ntut.edu.tw/) in Taiwan.
+* 📖 Studying for my Master D. in [Fintech & MBA](https://imba.ntut.edu.tw/) in Taiwan.
 * 📊 Into ML/AI, Backend & Data Analysis.
 * 💥 Loves making new Idea or product into reality.
 * 📍 From South America, but Currently risiding in [Taiwan](https://en.wikipedia.org/wiki/Taiwan).